Heading

 Goto previous heading gets stuck

-A simple solution consists of moving one character to the left before running the other macro steps in the GotoPreviousHeading macro.
+A simple solution consists of moving one character to the left using the MoveLeft method before running the other macro steps.

-Now I admit this is a hack fix in the spirit of duct tape handymen around the world (well, those that do VBA programming in Word).
+This is a bit of a hack fix in the spirit of duct tape handymen around the world (well, those that do VBA programming in Word), but as far as I am aware, it works for all cases.

-The final macro to jump to the next heading of any type is:
+The final macro to jump to the next heading with standard or derived heading styles:

 Sub GotoNextHeading()